-One of the solutions to put cyber threats on a leash came in the form of a VPN.
-It was first established to secure communication over remote networks between institutions of top importance.
-Soon, a VPN became an inherent part of business operations and a hot-demand asset for the general public.
+One solution to combat cyber threats was a virtual private network.
+It was first established to secure communication over remote networks between highly important institutions.
+Soon, VPNs became an inherent part of business operations and a hot-demand asset for the general public.

 ARPANET: The first network

 A VPN was created to protect the connection between devices.
 However, the first-ever connection didn’t need much protection.
-Computers could only connect if they were in the same area when the US defense and research institutions developed the first computer network to share information in the 1950s.
+Computers could only connect if they were in the same physical location.

-Though a big step forward, ARPANET used a network control protocol (NCP), which could only connect computers on the same network.
+Though a big step forward, ARPANET used the Network Control Protocol (NCP), which could only connect computers on the same network.
 A new solution for connecting devices on different networks was needed.

 TCP/IP: The first steps of the internet

-The two main IPs we still use today – IPv4 and IPv6 – come from the same TCP/IP suite of protocols.
+The two main IPs we still use today — IPv4 and IPv6 — come from the same TCP/IP suite of protocols.
 IP is a string of numbers meant to identify every device connected to the internet.
-You couldn’t reach any online resources without knowing the correct IPs.
+In the early days of the internet, you couldn’t reach any online resources without knowing the correct IPs.

-Remembering a string of random numbers is not a user-friendly way to steer the internet.
-With that in mind, a so-called “phone book of the internet” was created.
-Introduced in 1984, a domain name system (DNS) connected easily readable domain names (such as google.com) with their respective IP addresses.
+Remembering a string of random numbers is not a user-friendly way to navigate the internet.
+With that in mind, the “phone book of the internet” was created.
+Introduced in 1984, the domain name system (DNS) connected easily readable domain names (such as google.com) with their respective IP addresses.

 The World Wide Web: Connecting the world